ghyathmoussa/LLMium/README.md

 *   `MONGO_URI`: MongoDB connection string.
 *   `MONGO_DB_NAME`: Name of the MongoDB database.
 *   `MONGO_COLLECTION_NAME`: Name of the MongoDB collection.
+*   `GROQ_API_KEY`: (Optional) Groq API key for synthetic data generation.
+Not required if using vLLM or other custom inference endpoints.

 Ensure these are correctly set in your `.env` file before running the project.